 - Maintain hydration by drinking at least 1.5 -2 liters of water every day.
-Water flushes out toxins in the body
+Generally, water flushes out toxins in the body

 - Start performing some strengthening and stretching exercises with the help of the physical therapist to restore full range of movement of the glute muscles.

 - Pineapples which has bromelain and rich in anti-inflammatory properties to lessen pain and for fast healing of the condition.
 Eat or drink pineapple juice for fast healing of the bruise.
-Another alternative is taking bromelain supplement 250-500 milligrams between meals.
+In addition, another alternative is taking bromelain supplement 250-500 milligrams between meals.

 The details posted on this page on a buttock contusion is for learning purposes only.
 To learn to properly manage the injury, enroll in a first aid course with one of our training providers.